aprilmintacpineda/jql/packages/jql-matcher/README.md

 const result = jql(query, data);
 ```

-`Operators` are abstract, therefore, there could be different approach to achieving the same result.
+`Operators` are abstract, therefore, there could be different approach to achieving the same result and it's also prone to abuse.
 The example above is what I would call a `good query` because it is short and precise.
-A bad counterpart would be
+A bad counterpart would be:

 ```js
 const query = {